 Fibromyalgia and Social Security Disability Benefit Payments

-Outline: Information for people suffering from Fibromyalgia and Chronic Fatigue Syndrome in regards to applying and obtaining Social Security Disability Benefit Payments.
+Information for people with Fibromyalgia and Chronic Fatigue Syndrome regarding applying and obtaining Social Security Disability Benefit Payments.

 Social Security disability benefits are often the ultimate safety net for persons suffering from medical impairments that make it impossible for them to work.
 For many people, however, struggling through the Social Security Administration's bureaucracy is frustrating, confusing and slow.
 For people suffering from conditions such as Fibromyalgia and Chronic Fatigue Syndrome, the requirements of the Social Security Act can become overwhelming.
 This article will explain and simplify in general terms the requirements of the Social Security disability program and describe the application and appeals process.